Dr Hannah Durkin

 SEL3388: Reading Contemporary Cultures

 - Bernier CM, Rice A, Durkin HK.
-Inside the Invisible: Slavery and Memory in the Works of Lubaina Himid (1985-2015).
-Liverpool: Liverpool University Press, 2018.
-In Preparation.
+Inside the Invisible: Slavery and Memory in the Works of Lubaina Himid (1985-2018).
+Liverpool: Liverpool University Press, 2019.
+In Press.

 - Durkin HK.
 Josephine Baker and Katherine Dunham: Dances in Literature and Cinema.
-Urbana: Illinois University Press, 2017.
-In Preparation.
+Urbana: Illinois University Press, 2019.
+In Press.

 - Bernier CM, Durkin HK.
 'Inside the Invisible': African Diasporic Artists Visualise Transatlantic Slavery.
 In: Bernier, CM; Durkin, HK, ed.
 Visualising Slavery: Art Across the African Diaspora.
 Liverpool: Liverpool University Press, 2016, pp.1-13.